 Blushweaver lounged on her couch, supple, inviting.
-Lightsong opened his mouth, and then remembered. . .her.
-The visions from his dreams, the face he’d mentioned to Llarimar.
+Lightsong opened his mouth, but then paused.
+In his mind, he saw. . .her.
+The woman of vision from his dreams, the face he’d mentioned to Llarimar.
+Who was she?

-She was nothing.
-A flash from a former life, or perhaps simply a vision crafted by his subconscious.
+Probably nothing.
+A flash from his former life, or perhaps simply an image crafted by his subconscious.
 Perhaps even, as the priests claimed, some kind of prophetic symbol of the future.

-Regardless, she shouldn’t give him pause.
+That was his old life.
+He didn’t even remember it.
+Its images shouldn’t give him pause.
 Not when faced with perfection.

 “I. . .must decline,” he found himself saying.
 “I am, unfortunately, too lazy for such things.”